Skip to main content

 Social media content is more accessible when it is created in a way that people with disabilities — whether permanent, temporary, or situational — can understand and use it.
 Accessible content works with assistive technologies such as screen readers, voice assistants, speech-to-text tools, screen magnifiers, braille displays, keyboards, and switches.

+ADA Title II requires that all individuals, including those with visual, auditory, motor, or cognitive disabilities, have equal access to the information and meaning conveyed through SUNY Oswego’s social media content.
 Because accessibility features and options vary by platform, the guidance below focuses on accessibility requirements and best practices that help ensure social media content can be perceived, understood, and navigated by a wide audience.

 Note: This page focuses on accessibility requirements and best practices.
 Guidance on official SUNY Oswego social media strategy, tone, posting standards, templates, and platform-specific practices is managed by Marketing & Communications (MarCom).
+These guidelines do not apply to personal social media accounts or private communications.

 Use Clear, Plain Language

-From an accessibility perspective, clear language supports users with cognitive disabilities, individuals using assistive technologies, and people with a high cognitive load.
+Clear language supports users with cognitive disabilities, individuals using assistive technologies, and people with a high cognitive load.

 To improve accessibility: